screwdriver-cd/guide/docs/cluster-management/aws-integration.md

       - init: npm install
       - test: npm test
 ```

+### External Provider Configuration

+Alternatively, `provider` configuration can be stored remotely in another file in an external repo.
+You can reference this config by putting a checkout URL with the format `CHECKOUT_URL#BRANCH:PATH`.

 #### Example
-Alternatively, provider configuration can be stored remotely in another repo.
-You can reference this config by putting a checkout URL with the format `CHECKOUT_URL#BRANCH:PATH`.
 ```
 jobs:
   main: